melapisthebee/AI-Chat-Compressor/README.md

 ### Q: How do I ensure my compressed data is not lost if the database file gets corrupted?
 **A**: Always keep a backup of your `.db` file in a separate location.
 The compressed data is stored exclusively within this database, so losing it means losing your projects.

-### Q: Can LM Compressor handle very large conversation files (e.g., 10k+ messages)?
+### Q: Can LM Compressor handle very large conversation files (e.g., 64k+ messages)?
 **A**: Yes!
-However, for optimal performance and key idea retention, we recommend splitting extremely large conversations into logical chunks before processing them with LM Compressor.
+Do note that the larger the conversation, the longer the processing will take.

+### Q: What model is reccomended for this project?
+**A**: I reccomend you use "qwen3-4b-instruct-2507", which you can download from LM Studio.

 ### Q: Where can I report bugs or request new features?
 **A**: Please use the [GitHub Issues](https://github.com/melapisthebee/AI-Chat-Compressor/issues) page.
 Be sure to include detailed information about your setup, steps to reproduce, and expected behavior!